raratiru/django-letsagree/README.md

 | change_notarypublic | False | False | False | False |
 | delete_notarypublic | **True** | False | **True** | False |

+Users who have permission to add a new term, are allowed to read all the available terms.
+Otherwise, each user can only read the terms related to the group that he or she belongs to.

 <a name='version'></a>
 New Term Version